zerwuff/homebridge-alphaess/README.md

-# Alpha - ESS Hombridge Plugin
+# Alpha - ESS Homebridge Plugin

-This plugin connects the alpha ess cloud to homebridge.
+This plugin connects the alpha ess cloud to homebridge and provides 2 accessories:

+ - the alpha ess battery percentage as humidity sensor (0-100)%
+ - a contact sensor that is triggered, when the following thresholds are met:
+   - power poading threshold (the generated sun power), eg. 1500w
+   - soc threshold , eg. 10%
+   this enables smart loading of ev batteries depending on the sun. thresholds are configurable

 # Building